Richard I of England: War against Philip of France

-In Richard's absence, his brother John revolted with the aid of Philip; amongst Philip's conquests in the period of Richard's imprisonment was Normandy.
-Richard forgave John when they met again and named him as his heir in place of their nephew, Arthur.
+In Richard's absence, his brother John revolted with the aid of Philip; amongst Philip's conquests in the period of Richard's imprisonment was a part of Normandy called Norman Vexin facing French Vexin.
+Richard forgave John when they met again and named him as his heir in place of their nephew Arthur.
 At Winchester, on 11 March 1194, Richard was crowned a second time to nullify the shame of his captivity.

-Richard began his reconquest of Normandy.
+Richard began his reconquest of the lost lands in Normandy.
 The fall of the Château de Gisors to the French in 1193 opened a gap in the Norman defences.
 The search began for a fresh site for a new castle to defend the duchy of Normandy and act as a base from which Richard could launch his campaign to take back Vexin from French control.
 A naturally defensible position was identified, perched high above the River Seine, an important transport route, in the manor of Andeli.
 Under the terms of the Treaty of Louviers (December 1195) between Richard and Philip II, neither king was allowed to fortify the site; despite this, Richard intended to build the vast Château Gaillard.
 Richard tried to obtain the manor through negotiation.
 Walter de Coutances, Archbishop of Rouen, was reluctant to sell the manor, as it was one of the diocese's most profitable, and other lands belonging to the diocese had recently been damaged by war.
 When Philip besieged Aumale in Normandy, Richard grew tired of waiting and seized the manor, although the act was opposed by the Catholic Church.
 The archbishop issued an interdict against performing church services in the duchy of Normandy; Roger of Howden detailed "unburied bodies of the dead lying in the streets and square of the cities of Normandy".
 The interdict was still in force when work began on the castle, but Pope Celestine III repealed it in April 1197 after Richard made gifts of land to the archbishop and the diocese of Rouen, including two manors and the prosperous port of Dieppe.